matique/mini_tree/README.md

 ## System dependencies

-This software has been developed and tested on Ubuntu 24.04 using Ruby 3.4.7 and Rails 8.0.3.
+This software has been developed and tested with:
+- Ubuntu 24.04
+- Ruby 3.4.7
+- Rails 8.1.0

 No particular system dependency is known, i.e. *mini_tree* should run on other systems as well.